rd4com/mojo-learning/tutorials/calling-mojo-functions-in-python.md

 > with 0.4.0
 #### ⚠️ do no use in production, untested code, there might be bugs

-It seems to show about 1.36x speedup over numpy np.sum(),

 the mojo function is using vectorize and SIMD, it could be improved with parallelize.

     mojo benchmark :         0.018098020926117897